scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

 ### Image configurations

 You must set `scalardbCluster.image.repository`.
-Please specify the container repository information that you will pull the ScalarDB Cluster container image from.
+Be sure to specify the ScalarDB Cluster container image so that you can pull the image from the container repository.

 ```yaml
 scalardbCluster: